AMASPC-Org/thurstonai-council/replit.md

 The Thurston AI Business Council website is a professional, civic-focused platform designed to promote and facilitate registration for the inaugural AI Business Summit in Thurston County.
 The site serves as the primary digital presence for a community-led initiative helping local businesses, non-profits, and leaders understand and adapt to AI technology.

 The application is built as a modern single-page application (SPA) with a React frontend and Express backend, featuring a clean, authoritative design that balances government-style credibility with contemporary tech aesthetics.
+It includes an AI assistant powered by Google's Gemini API that can answer questions about the council and help users register for events using native function calling.

 ## User Preferences